dusrb37/Anonymize-Anyone/README.md

 We propose **Anonymize Anyone**, a text-to-face synthesis using a Diffusion Model that considers Race Fairness.
 	(a) We used the facial mask from the facial segmentation model to prompt editing in specific facial regions.
-	(b) The Stable Diffusion v2 inpainting model used as our baseline, trained on the Asian dataset, and we applied ℒ𝐹𝐹𝐸 to enhance erformance even with limited data.
-Additionally, we used ℒ𝑑𝑖𝑓𝑓 to address the cata strophic forgetting issue of the pre-trained model.
+	(b) The Stable Diffusion v2 inpainting model used as our baseline, trained on the Asian dataset, and we applied **ℒ𝐹𝐹𝐸**(Focused Feature Enhancement Loss) to enhance erformance even with limited data.
+Additionally, we used **ℒ𝑑𝑖𝑓𝑓**(Difference Loss) to address the cata strophic forgetting issue of the pre-trained model.
 Finally, we employed a pre-trained model trained with direct preference optimization (DPO) to produce more enhanced images.

 <br>